 1 1/2 cups good quality tomato juice

 While the shrimp are cooling, Make the sauce by mixing all the ingredients in a bowl.
-Taste and adjust spice with chilies, salt and herbs.
-The sauce will turn spicier with time so please do not over spice it now.
+Taste and adjust spice with chillies, salt and herbs.
+The sauce will turn spicier with time so please do not over-spice it now.
 Cool in the fridge for 1 hour or till well chilled.

 To serve, spoon the sauce into small glasses, or wine glasses and top with the shrimp.
 Serve immediately.